-Thomas Hunt Morgan used Drosophila melanogaster (fruit flies) to show how sexual reproduction gave rise to variations.
-He chose to work on Drosophila melanogaster for the following reasons:
+Thomas Hunt Morgan worked on Drosophila melanogaster (fruit flies) to explain how the process of sexual reproduction produced variations.
+He preferred to work on fruit flies or Drosophila melanogaster for the subsequent reasons:

-As Mendel’s dihybrid cross in peas, Morgan conducted dihybrid cross between yellow-bodied, white-eyed females and brown-bodied, red-eyed males.
-Shockingly, the self-crossing of F1 generation gave an F2 generation but not in the ratio of 9:3:3:1.
-The result showed a deviation from Mendel’s dihybrid cross.
+Morgan carried out a dihybrid cross between white-eyed and yellow-bodied females and red-eyed and brown-bodied males.
+Self-crossing of the F1 generation surprisingly produced an F2 generation without being the ratio of 9:3:3:1.
+The outcome exhibited a divergence from Mendel’s dihybrid cross in peas.

 Linkage and Recombination

-Morgan observed that while crossing a set of characteristics, two genes did not segregate as per Mendel’s law.
-If two genes were present on the same chromosome, the probability of getting a parental combination was much higher in the next generation as compared to the non-parental combination.
-This physical association of genes was termed as linkage.
+Morgan noted that while crossing a set of characters, two genes did not follow Mendel’s law as they did not divide as per the law.
+The likelihood of achieving a parental combination if two genes are situated on the same chromosome was relatively higher in the subsequent generation in comparison to the non-parental combination.
+The physical connection of genes was referred to as linkage.

 The term genetic recombination described the non-parental gene combinations in a dihybrid cross.

 Additionally, they observed that the likelihood of recombination is reliant on how influential the linkage is.
 In other terms, though two genes are linked on chromosomes, the genes may or may not be linked tightly.

 A few genes have powerful linkage giving a limited chance of recombination whereas another linkage of genes is loosely linked and weak providing a greater chance of recombination.